 Masking in Schools

 Free meals are available through a USDA grant until funds are depleted.
-For the most up-to-date information about school lunches during COVID-19, check the Food Service page.
+For the most up-to-date information about school lunches during COVID-19, regardless of the current learning model, check the Food Service page.

 Local Public Health Officials

 Le Sueur County Public Health - Coronavirus (COVID-19) Information